jamestut/alenaify/README.md

   **Actions:** Disable "Windows Update" service.
   **Purpose:** Prevents APPX Deployment Service from running.
 It is best to exclude this action if the `DisableWinUpdateConfig` and `RemoveDeviceSetupManager` is also performed.
   **Caveats:** Disables Windows Store installation and updates and prevents add optional features from working.

+- `DisableSpeculativeCtrl`
+  **Actions:** Set registry entries to disable spectre/meltdown mitigations for both Windows and Hyper-V.
+  **Purpose:** Make system faster by disabling some spectre/meltdown mitigations.
+Spectre/meltdown is a "side-channel" attack that measures how fast a CPU can process a data, and use this timing information to infer data stored in locations that the attacker normally does not have access to.
+A popular technique for the "mitigation" is by flushing CPU caches on context switches, thus making things slower.
+Using this setting turns off such performance-sapping mitigations.

+- `FileSystemTuning`
+  **Actions:** Disable 8dot3 file names generation and disable last access time stamp updates.
+  **Purpose:** Both 8dot3 file names and last access time stamp updates incurs additional disk writes during file creation and read, respectively.
+Disabling these improve file system performance drastically, particularly when accessing small files.
+  **Caveats:** Disabling 8dot3 might prevent legacy programs for running (x86 32-bit Windows only, as such legacy programs cannot run in 64-bit version of Windows).
+File system last access time stamp is used by Windows Shadow Copy service, thus disabling it might prevent Shadow Copy from functioning properly.